Trump prepares to offer clemency to more than 100 people in final hours in office - The Boston Globe

 The news of Trump's intention to make a slew of final pardons and commutations in the coming days was first reported by CNN.

-The president has been besieged by lobbyists and lawyers for well-heeled clients who are seeking to have their criminal convictions wiped from their records, as well as by advocates for criminal justice policy changes, who argue that their clients were wrongly convicted or were given unfair sentences and deserve to be freed from prison.
+The president has been besieged by lobbyists and lawyers for well-heeled clients who are seeking to have their criminal convictions wiped from their records, and by advocates for criminal justice policy changes, who argue that their clients were wrongly convicted or were given unfair sentences and deserve to be freed from prison.

 Trump has told advisers for weeks that he wants to be liberal with pardons before leaving office.
 Aides have said the ability to grant clemency is a perk of the job Trump has particularly relished because the Constitution hands the power to the president alone.